agnescameron/teaching-site/_pages/parsons_syllabus.md

 W{{counter}} <br>{{ post.date | date: "%m/%d" }} <br> {% if post.path contains 'studio' %}*studio*<br>	{% else %}*lab*<br> {% assign counter = counter | plus: 1 %}{% endif %}  | [**{{post.title}}**]( {{post.url}} )  <br> {{ post.description}} <br> {% if post.tutorial %} **Tutorial:** {{post.tutorial}} {% endif %} |  {{post.assignment}}  <br> {% if post.assignment-due %} *due: {{post.assignment-due}}* {% endif %} | {% for reading in post.readings %}{{ reading }} {% endfor %} | {%endif%}{%endfor%}

 ### studio
+The studio will cover the aesthetic, theoretical, social and cultural concerns of designing for the web, covering both design and research techniques.
+The structure of the class will vary between lectures, critiques and group discussions of the readings.

 ### lab
 The lab will complement what you are learning in the studio, both in giving you the skills to address the assignments, and in appreciating and engaging with code as a medium in its own right.